 Also, neighborhoodScout's exclusive research revealed that 97.2% of the adult residents in the Martin Luther King neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 98.4% of the neighborhoods in America.

-90.4% of the real estate in the Martin Luther King neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
+Renter-occupied real estate is dominant in the Martin Luther King neighborhood.
+The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 90.4%, which is higher than 96.9% of the neighborhoods in America.
+If you were to buy and live in the property you bought here, you would be almost alone in doing so.
 Despite all of the residential real estate here in the Martin Luther King neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
 The vacancy rate here is 49.7%, which is higher than 98.7% of all U.S. neighborhoods.

 Our research revealed that more commuters here take the bus to work (14.1% ride the bus) than 97.2% of all American neighborhoods.
 If you like the idea of leaving your car and home and hopping the bus to work, this might be a good neighborhood for you to consider.